Wanghongkua/PTE/WFD.md

 35. You come with me and the others stay here.

-36. The scientists now study a wide variety of atmosphetic processes.
+36. The scientists now study a wide variety of atmospheric processes.
     > The scientists now study a wide ***`variety`*** of ***`atmospheric`*** processes.

 37. The new product failed due to a lack of demand.